Stage 1: Self-Discovery | Life Philosophy

 (1) Create a "Pressure Scenario" for each principle.
 Present me with a realistic, difficult situation where following this principle would be inconvenient, costly, or socially awkward.
 Ask me: "In this specific moment, would you actually stick to this principle?
 Why or why not?"

 (2) Identify "Principle Collisions."
 Pick two of my principles that might contradict each other in the real world (e.g., 'Radical Honesty' vs. 'Kindness First').
-Present a scenario where I can only honor one.
+Present a scenario where I can only honour one.
 Ask me to choose and justify which one takes precedence.

 (3) Audit for "Aspirational Fluff."
 If a principle sounds like a generic platitude (e.g., "Always be my best self"), call me out.
 Ask me to rewrite it into a "Contrarian Principle"—something that someone else might reasonably disagree with.